WHO IS DOC SAVAGE?

 Director Ron Hill has been a Doc Savage fan for almost 50 years, discovering The Man of Bronze through the inspirational cover illustrations by the late James Bama, which adorned more than 60 paperback reprints in the 1960s (above).
 So inspirational, in fact, that Hill was driven to pursue a professional career in commercial art, illustration and cartooning while still in middle school.
 An armchair authority on Doc Savage and related pulp and science fiction literature, Hill was an early contributor to The Hidalgo Trading Company, now DocSavage.org, one of the first Doc Savage websites in the mid 90s.
 You can read one of his early contributions here.

-Together, they are going to tell the story of the collectors, creators and characters in the world of Doc Savage fandom.
-Doc is a pivotal figure in American pop culture, one of the first of the “hero pulps” in the 1930s and 40s, and a direct inspiration to such iconic figures in genre literature and media as Superman, James Bond, Mr. Spock and The Fantastic Four.
-We Are Doc Savage is Act 3’s and Hill’s first indie documentary.
+Doc Savage is a pivotal figure in American pop culture, one of the first of the “hero pulps” in the 1930s and 40s, and a direct inspiration to such iconic figures in genre literature and media as Superman, James Bond, Mr. Spock and The Fantastic Four.
+Please check back often to learn of any further production developments.

 Contact Ron to share your story and learn more.